grafana/grafana/docs/sources/setup-grafana/installation/debian/index.md

 1. On the [Grafana download page](https://grafana.com/grafana/download), select the Grafana version you want to install.
    - The most recent Grafana version is selected by default.
-   - The **Version** field displays only finished releases.
-If you want to install a beta version, click **Nightly Builds** and then select a version.
+   - The **Version** field displays only tagged releases.
+If you want to install a nightly build, click **Nightly Builds** and then select a version.
 1. Select an **Edition**.
    - **Enterprise:** This is the recommended version.
 It is functionally identical to the open source version, but includes features you can unlock with a license if you so choose.
    - **Open Source:** This version is functionally identical to the Enterprise version, but you will need to download the Enterprise version if you want Enterprise features.